-A/Prof Michael Penniment is an experienced, detail-oriented radiation oncologist who brings a calm, patient-centred approach to his practice.
+A/Prof Michael Penniment AM is an experienced, detail-oriented radiation oncologist who brings a compassionate, patient-centred approach to his practice.
 He is committed to ensuring rural and regional cancer patients receive access to the best possible cancer treatment.

 A/Prof Penniment is the Director of the Australian Bragg Centre for Proton Therapy and has been inducted on the Board of the Asia-Oceania Particle Therapy Co-Operative Group (PTCOG-AO).
 He is involved in a number of Australian and international research projects, with a focus on planning and developing new radiation therapy facilities and improving indigenous cancer care and quality of life during cancer treatment.
-His clinical experience covers a broad range of solid tumour malignancies, with special clinical interest in breast, head and neck, upper gastrointestinal, colorectal and skin cancers.
+His clinical experience covers a broad range of solid tumour malignancies, with a special interest in breast cancer, head and neck cancer, upper gastrointestinal cancer, prostate cancer and skin cancers.